exercism/javascript/concepts/arithmetic-operators/introduction.md

 ## Order of Operations

 When using multiple operators in a line, JavaScript follows an order of precedence as shown in [this precedence table][mdn-operator-precedence].
-To simplify it to our context, JavaScript uses the PEDMAS (Parentheses, Exponents, Division/Multiplication, Addition/Subtraction) rule we've leant in elementary math classes.
+To simplify it to our context, JavaScript uses the PEDMAS (Parentheses, Exponents, Division/Multiplication, Addition/Subtraction) rule we've learnt in elementary math classes.

 <!-- prettier-ignore-start -->
 ```javascript